-Typically we both hire a sitter or utilize our husband’s day off to work 1-2 mornings a week on the blog.
+We have gotten to a point where we both work about 15 hours a week on the blog.
 We also work on some evenings, as well.
 It’s quite normal for us to be chatting on the phone around 10 p.m. about something blog-related.
 Gotta use up that kid-free time!

 Many people are exhausted by the idea of working at odd times or after the kids go to bed, but I can speak for both of us when I say we enjoy it!
 It’s a hobby and a creative outlet that I look forward to.
 Yes, there are evenings where I have no desire to blog and on those nights, I don’t.
 That’s one of the beauties of this job: it’s super flexible.

 What the average reader may not know is there is so much more to blogging than actually writing a blog post.
 In the beginning days, we naturally fell into different roles that we were more gifted at.
 Later, it helped us to lay out some job descriptions, but we VERY often help each other out and cover each others’ tasks.
 We are all about team work.
 Here is what our current job descriptions look like:

 - Business Relationships